solita/solita.github.com/_posts/2018-11-07-securing-websocket-endpoints.md

 ## Conclusions

-To secure your WebSocket endpoint against CSRF attacks, consider these options:

-1. Use an anti-CSRF token.
-2. Check the `Origin` header of every WebSocket handshake request.
-3. Both.
+To secure your WebSocket endpoint against CSRF attacks, arguably the best option is to check the `Origin` header of every WebSocket handshake request.
+If you cannot check the `Origin` header, using an anti-CSRF token is also an option.
+Note, however, that that option [might have security implications](https://owasp.org/www-community/vulnerabilities/Information_exposure_through_query_strings_in_url).

-If you use an anti-CSRF token, deliver it to your users such that cross-origin browser scripts cannot acccess it: either embed it into your HTML page or allow users to fetch it with a separate GET request.
+If you choose to use an anti-CSRF token, deliver it to your users such that cross-origin browser scripts cannot acccess it: either embed it into your HTML page or allow users to fetch it with a separate GET request.
 In both cases, make sure your CORS headers disallow requests to that resource.

 While using a Content Security Policy on your site is effective against XSS attacks, it does nothing to prevent someone from connecting to your WebSocket endpoint.
 It is therefore not a valid anti-CSRF strategy.